 We will not transfer or store your personal data outside of Europe (the European Economic Area) outside of the control of the UK / European regulations.

 You have the right to request a copy of the data we hold about you.
-If you wish to request access to any of your personal data please complete a Subject Access Request form which can be found here.
+If you wish to request access to any of your personal data please complete a Subject Access Request form.
 We will respond within a month of making a request.

 It will always help if you can be as specific about what personal data you want to see, what it relates to and within what time frame, as that will assist our search.